Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 - **Use Scale Snap**: Toggles snapping using the configured scaling step setting.

-- **Snap Relative**: Toggles the usage of snapping based on the selected node's current transform values.
-For example, if the grids are set to 32x32 pixels and if the selected node is located at `x: 1, y: 1`, then, enabling this option will temporarily shift the grids by `x: 1, y: 1`.

 - **Use Pixel Snap**: Toggles the use of subpixels for snapping.
 If enabled, the position values will be integers, disabling will enable subpixel movement as decimal values.
 For the runtime property, consider checking `Project Settings > Rendering > 2D > Snapping` property for Node2D nodes, and `Project Settings > GUI > General > Snap Controls to Pixels` for Control nodes.

+- **Snap Relative**: Toggles the usage of snapping based on the selected node's current transform values.
+For example, if the grids are set to 32x32 pixels and if the selected node is located at `x: 1, y: 1`, then, enabling this option will temporarily shift the grids by `x: 1, y: 1`.

 - **Smart Snapping**: Provides a set of options to snap to specific positions if they are enabled:

-Snap to Parent: Snaps to parent's edges.
-For example, scaling a child control node while this is enabled will snap to the boundaries of the parent.
-Snap to Node Anchor: Snaps to the node's anchor.
-For example, if anchors of a control node is positioned at different positions, enabling this will snap to the sides and corners of the anchor.
-Snap to Node Sides: Snaps to the node's sides, such as for the rotation pivot or anchor positioning.
-Snap to Node Center: Snaps to the node's center, such as for the rotation pivot or anchor positioning.
-Snap to Other Nodes: Snaps to other nodes while moving or scaling.
-Useful to align nodes in the editor.
-Snap to Guides: Snaps to custom guides drawn using the horizontal or vertical ruler.
-More on the ruler and guides below.

-- Snap to Parent: Snaps to parent's edges.
-For example, scaling a child control node while this is enabled will snap to the boundaries of the parent.

-- Snap to Node Anchor: Snaps to the node's anchor.
-For example, if anchors of a control node is positioned at different positions, enabling this will snap to the sides and corners of the anchor.

-- Snap to Node Sides: Snaps to the node's sides, such as for the rotation pivot or anchor positioning.

-- Snap to Node Center: Snaps to the node's center, such as for the rotation pivot or anchor positioning.

-- Snap to Other Nodes: Snaps to other nodes while moving or scaling.
-Useful to align nodes in the editor.

-- Snap to Guides: Snaps to custom guides drawn using the horizontal or vertical ruler.
-More on the ruler and guides below.

 - Snap to Parent: Snaps to parent's edges.
 For example, scaling a child control node while this is enabled will snap to the boundaries of the parent.